 The following video is a story of an old, established Tasmanian farming family down south, called the Dunbabin’s.
 Their farm Bangor has been in the same family since it was surveyed.
 This is a story about diversity, intensification and survival in changing economic, social and climatic conditions.
 It takes on some of the themes of ourearlier discussion about the operating environment for agribusinesses (how ‘place’ influences the agribusiness) but adds that sense of ‘why’ – why has this family persisted for so many generations?
 What drives them now?

 Dunbabin’s (Bangor) farm story on ABC Landline – diversification, intensification, family history | 17 mins:

 The second video is an international example.
 This is the story of Polyface Farms in Virginia, USA.
-Joel Salatin, who’s described – by others and himself – as ‘the lunatic farmer’ has such strong values about sustainability of land and communities that he’s innovated and driven some of the most radical and successful ‘restorative agriculture’ systems of the modern era.
-His ‘why’ is very strong, and after watching this and the Dunbabin’s story, I’d like you to write some notes about what you think each family’s ‘whys’.
+Joel Salatin, who’s described – by others and himself – as ‘the lunatic farmer’, has such strong values about sustainability of land and communities that he’s innovated and driven some of the most radical and successful ‘restorative agriculture’ systems of the modern era.
+His ‘why’ is very strong, and after watching this and the Dunbabin’s story, I’d like you to write some notes about what you think each family’s ‘whys’ are.

 Polyface Farm | Joel Salatin | 9:50 mins

 The final video is a TED talk by Simon Sinek on the importance of ‘why’.
 This is a really clear talk that explains why some businesses (and indeed some people) thrive and others do not, principally because they have clarity about their ‘why’.